AmbiqAI/neuralSPOT/neuralspot/ns-ble/README.md

-# NeuralSPOT BLE Library Subsystem
+# neuralSPOT BLE Library Subsystem

 This library simplifies the instantiation of BLE (Bluetooth Low Energy) services on bluetooth-enable Ambiq EVBs in order to enable BLE-based demonstration applications.
 Based on the Cordio BLE software stack, it adds a API and wrapping software to make creating BLE services easier.
 Features include: